Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - Perwass: Aspects of Geometric Algebra in Euclidean, Projective and Conformal Space
 - Colapinto dissertation and articles has nice looking images (and good information).
 - Hildenbrand/Fontijne/Perwass/Dorst: Geometric Algebra and its Application to Computer Graphics at http://www.gaalop.de/dhilden_data/CLUScripts/eg04_tut03.pdf
-- Fontijne thesis is very good and published as book